Articles > Marketing > Careers in digital marketing

 Reviewed by Kathryn Uhles, MIS, MSP, Dean, College of Business and IT

-Digital marketing describes any marketing effort a company performs on digital channels that can reach consumers on their phone, computer or tablet.
-Digital marketing happens on search engines, social media pages, app stores and blogs (like the one you’re reading now!).
+Careers in digital marketing developed as businesses realized they needed to cut through all the online noise to connect their brand with potential customers.
+Digital marketing can bridge that gap.
+It's any marketing effort a company performs on digital channels that can reach consumers on their phone, computer or tablet.
+Digital marketing happens on search engines, social media pages, app stores and blogs

 Digital marketing is a diverse field with many specialties for professionals.
 Depending on the size of an organization, it may hire digital marketing specialists opens in new window with unique skill sets and priorities, or it might employ a generalist who has knowledge in multiple fields.

-When you look for something online through search engines, you usually encounter a page filled with links that are relevant to your search.
+Two careers in digital marketing involve search engines.
+When potential customers look for something online through search engines, they usually encounter a page filled with links that are relevant to their search.
 That is the search engine results page (SERP).

-Search engine optimization (SEO) is the practice of making adjustments to a website and pages to claim and secure the top position on the SERP.
-SEO has many moving parts that are constantly changing (especially with rapid developments in machine learning that are changing how a popular search engine works).
+Search engine optimization (SEO), opens in new window is the first of the two.
+It is the practice of making adjustments to a website and pages to claim and secure the top position on the SERP.
+SEO has many moving parts that are constantly changing.
 The most common parts of any SEO strategy include on-page SEO, off-page SEO and technical SEO:

 Why is SEO so important to digital marketers?
 Users are much more likely to click on a higher-ranked result than lower ones.
 In fact, 39.8% of all clicks opens in new window on Google go to the link in the first position and drastically drop off for the succeeding positions.
 This drop-off is so extreme that only 1.6% opens in new window of searchers clicked on something in the 10th position on the SERP.